Grant funding for community projects in Shetland

 • create and safeguard sustainable economic growth and jobs

-• help rural communities to address issues of poverty, disadvantage and inequality
+• provide rural communities with the means and opportunity to address issues of poverty, access and inclusion, disadvantage and inequality

-• contribute to reaching net zero through carbon reduction and renewable energy
+• contribute to the net zero agenda through carbon reduction and renewable energy

 • support communities to develop projects that promote and develop local resilience in areas such as food supply, connectivity and energy

-• support community development and capacity building
+• support community capacity building and community development

 • support opportunities for skills development and learning experiences

-• add value to Shetland’s economy through collective efforts such as supporting promotion of local produce and facilities, developing new products and external markets, and improving sustainability
+• add value to Shetland’s economy through collective efforts including supporting the promotion of local produce and facilities, developing new products and external markets, and improving sustainability

 • consents and permissions